 Kearins, IBM

 I believe it can be too easy to focus on technology and lose sight of the goals one is trying to achieve.
-My suggestion for those wanting to understand which technologies are right for their is to understand, in detail, what problems they hope to solve.
+My suggestion for those wanting to understand which technologies are right for their organization is to understand, in detail, what problems they hope to solve.
 That will later help them identify the right technologies for the situation.

 That said, there are many businesses large and small reshaping fashion with the likes of AI, blockchain, the Internet of Things and other technologies.
 One of the biggest inhibitors to change in the industry is a fear of change.
 I believe the best way to conquer that fear is to educate oneself about what’s possible in order to reach an informed decision about what technology can truly do to transform fashion.